|The Frankfurt-Tipp rating:|

 |Production country:||Großbritannien 2018|

-Great excitement at the British secret service MI7: A hacker attack exposed all agents in the field service.
-And this a few days before the G12 summit to be held in the United Kingdom.
-Now help is needed and the Prime Minister (Emma Thompson) has only one choice: she has to reactivate Johnny English (Rowan Atkinson), who now works as a teacher.
-Since a lot has changed since his last assignment, it doesn't take long for Agent English to move from one fat face to the next, leaving a lot of chaos and destruction behind.
-And yet, in his inimitable way, he succeeds in finding out what the mastermind behind the hack is all about.
-But can he also put a stop to his work before he turns his diabolical plan into reality?
+Big excitement at the British secret service MI7: Due to a hacker attack all agents in the field have been exposed.
+And this just days before the G12 summit, which is to take place in the UK.
+Now help is needed and the Prime Minister (Emma Thompson) has only one choice: she has to reactivate Johnny English (Rowan Atkinson), who meanwhile works as a teacher.
+Since a lot has changed since his last assignment, it doesn't take long for Agent English to put his foot in his mouth and leave chaos and destruction in his wake.
+And yet, in his own inimitable way, he manages to track down the mastermind behind the hack.
+But can he also put a stop to him before he turns his diabolical plan into reality?

-Ob the wonderful sequence, which shows that English could never give up his real passion as a teacher, or his attempts to bewitch the beguiling Ophelia (Olga Kurylenko) are just as much a highlight of the film as the performances of Emma Thompson, who is simply great as a desperate prime minister.
-Those who liked the first use of Johnny English will also get their money's worth in part 3.
-Yes, the film is far from becoming a classic of its genre.
-But if you are offered some moments for your entrance fee, in which you can (almost) laugh tears, then this deserves to be seen.
+Whether the delightful sequence that shows that English, even as a teacher, could never put aside his real passion, or his attempts to bewitch the beguiling Ophelia (Olga Kurylenko) are among the film's highlights, as are the performances of Emma Thompson, who is simply magnificent as the desperate prime minister.
+If you liked the first effort from Johnny English, you'll get your money's worth with Part 3.
+Yes, the film is far from being a classic of its genre.
+But if you can get a few moments of (almost) laughing tears for your admission money, then it deserves to be worth seeing.

 An article by Frankfurt-Tipp